franjgs/LabelSwitching/README.md

 is a multi-learner paradigm in which several models, or base learners, are trained using diverse examples, and their complementary (or uncorrelated) predictions are fused to yield a final decision.

+Class-label switching improves the classification accuracy of neural network ensembles outperforming bagging and boosting in some common imbalanced scenarios.

+An obvious question that may arise is whether the diversity on majority and minority class should be equal or different.
+Our answer is to use asymmetric label-switching [[gutierrez2020asymmetric](https://doi.org/10.1016/j.inffus.2020.02.004)].